Manas0109/togethertask/README.md

 A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.

 # About the Project

-a Flutter app that features a discovery page.
+A Flutter app that features a discovery page.
 This page loads data from a mock API and implement pagination with unlimited scroll until the API returns empty data.